 General Information

-OVS is only required for 9-12 students at lunch.
-It is optional (but encouraged) for K-8 at lunch and K-12 at breakfast.
+OVS is required at lunch for grades 9-12.
+It is optional (but encouraged) for grades K-8 at lunch and K-12 at breakfast.

-- At breakfast, schools must offer at least four food items from the three required components (fruit, grains, fluid milk) and students must select at least three food items, one of which is 1/2 cup fruit and/or vegetable.
+- At breakfast, schools must offer at least four food items from the three required components (fruit, grains and/or meat/meat alternates, fluid milk) and students must select at least three food items, one of which is ½ cup fruit and/or vegetable.

 Resources